Written on back of postcard:

 Scope and Content

-Fonds consists of administrative records, including time books, distribution of labour procedure, table of spirals used on Mountain Division and an engineer trip ticket booklet related to the GTP Railway station in Smithers, B.C.
-Records also include blueprints of the interior of the Smithers Station, as well as the exterior, and plans for a GTP water tank.
+Fonds consists of a administrative records, including time books, distribution of labour procedure, table of spirals used on Mountain Division and an engineer trip ticket booklet related to the GTP Railway station in Smithers, B.C.
+Records also include a tourist booklet, blueprints of the interior of the Smithers Station, as well as the exterior, and plans for a GTP water tank.

 Records were rearranged intellectually in September 2016 by Manda Haligowski to better reflect archival standards and to improve accessibility.